tomsWebConsulting/twcsl/README.md

 # twcsl.js

-twcsl.js is a Javascript library of common properties and methods useful for building effects in Squarespace sites.
+twcsl.js is a Javascript library of common properties, methods, and stubs useful for building effects in Squarespace sites.

 ### Version 0.4.0